How Interest Rates Affect the Default Rate of Junk Bonds:

 Investors can research high-yield bonds by leveraging free resources like financial websites, issuer investor relations sites, EDGAR filings, rating agency reports, prospectuses and third-party bond analysis.

-RELATED Business Ideas For Housewives in Villages
+RELATED Business Ideas For Housewives in Pakistan

 Paid services like Bloomberg provide detailed real-time bond pricing, analytics, news and research on specific issues and issuers.
 Investors should analyze financial metrics like profitability, leverage, cash flow, industry health and collateral quality.
 Comparing yields to similar bonds can identify relative value.